wpsharks/s2member-kb/questions/2015/268-how-do-i-generate-an-s2member-paypal-button-link.md

 github-issue: https://github.com/websharks/s2member-kb/issues/268
 ---

-You can use a link instead of a button for PayPal using the `output=` attribute of s2Member's PayPal button shortcode.
-You can use the generated link in any `<a></a>` anchor element.
-You might want to do this if you are building a pricing table or a landing page.
-A link might just "look better" in your particular application.
+With s2Member you can generate PayPal Button shortcodes (see **Dashboard → s2Member → PayPal Buttons**) that will generate a PayPal checkout button wherever you place the shortcode.
+However, if you are building a pricing table or a landing page a link might just "look better" for your particular application.
+A link would also allow you to create your own buttons that are styled to fit with your theme.

+To generate a PayPal button link, you'll need to start by generating the PayPal Button shortcode as you would if you were using the shortcode itself.
+You'll need to configure the PayPal button to charge the right amount and provide the proper access.

+Once you've genearted the PayPal Button shortcode, you can use the `output=` attribute of the shortcode to tell s2Member to output a link instead of a button when the shortcode is processed.
+Then you can use the generated link in any `<a></a>` anchor element.

-1. Generate the desired shortcode using **WordPress Dashboard →s2Member®(Pro) → PayPal Buttons**.
+1. Generate the desired shortcode using **Dashboard → s2Member  → PayPal Buttons**.
 1. Copy the generated shortcode to a new WordPress page.
 1. Change `output="button"` to `output="url"` in the shortcode.
 1. Publish your new page.
 1. Copy or note the URL to your newly published page.
 1. Log out of WordPress - **this is important**.
 1. Navigate to your newly published page.
-1. Copy the entire URL displayed there and use it to create your link.
+1. Copy the entire URL displayed there and use that link wherever you need the PayPal checkout to occur.

 That's all there is to it.
 Short, sweet, and easy with s2Member.